-Our three main objectives are (1) to create awareness for the surgical patient in resource limited circumstances, (2) to improve the quality of surgical healthcare in LMICs (3) facilitating and improving the surgical training of residents global health and tropical medicine.
+Our three main objectives are (1) to create awareness for the need of the surgical patient in low and middle income countries, (2) to unite initiatives to improve the surgical healthcare in these resource-limited settings and (3) to assure the quality of surgical training for the Dutch residents ‘global health and tropical medicine’.

 The global burden of disease that needs surgical care (such as trauma, cancer, and complications from childbirth) consists currently of one third of all diseases on this planet.
 And it is a growing problem.
 Despite this, there are big differences in access to safe surgical care worldwide.
 Surgery is an integral, indivisible component of properly functioning health care systems.
 All people should have access to safe, high-quality surgical and anesthesia care.

 So what do we do?

 - advocate for safe surgical care on local, national and international meetings (as member of the G4 Alliance).

 - support the unique training program in the Netherlands to become Medical Doctor in Global Health and Tropical Medicine, assisting the teaching institute (OIGT) with the surgical parts of the training. (for more information: KNMG opleiding tot arts internationale gezondheidszorg en tropengeneeskunde en Dutch training Doctor in International Health and Tropical Medicine.